evaera/Cmdr/docs/10-commands.md

 Check out the [API reference](/api/Registry#CommandDefinition) for full details.

-The implementation should be in a separate ModuleScript.
+The server implementation should be in a separate ModuleScript.
 Cmdr will never deliver the server implementation to the client.
 This module should only return one function.
-The module must be named the same thing as the definition module as described above, with the word "Server" appended to the end.
+The module must be named the same thing as the definition module as described above, with the word "Server" appended to the end (e.g. `Teleport.lua` and `TeleportServer.lua`).

+You can also include a client implementation, this is done by adding a function to your command definition (above) with the `ClientRun` key.
+You can also include both client and server implementations in one command but that's an advanced feature we'll discuss later on.

-It is passed the CommandContext for this command, which is a special object that represents a single command run.
+The implementation — whether on the server or client — is passed the [CommandContext](/api/CommandContext), which is a special object that represents a single command run.
 The context can be used to get the executing player, send events, reply with additional lines in the console, and more.
-See CommandContext in the API section below for more details.
+See CommandContext in the API reference for more details.
 After the context, any arguments you defined in the command definition will be passed in order.

 ```lua title="TeleportServer.lua"
 -- These arguments are guaranteed to exist and be correctly typed.